-Steven K. Green is the Fred H. Paulus Professor of Law and Affiliated Professor of History at Willamette University where he teaches courses in Constitutional Law, First Amendment, Legal History, Jurisprudence, and Criminal Law in the College of Law, and Legal History and American Religious History in the College of Liberal Arts.
+Steven K. Green is the Fred H. Paulus Professor of Law and Affiliated Professor of History and Religious Studies at Willamette University where he teaches courses in Constitutional Law, First Amendment, Legal History, Jurisprudence, and Criminal Law in the College of Law, and Legal History and American Religious History in the College of Liberal Arts.
 In addition, Professor Green directs the interdisciplinary Center for Religion, Law and Democracy, one of Willamette’s Centers of Excellence.

-In addition, Professor Green has significant legislative experience, having testified before Congress and several state legislatures.
+In addition, Professor Green has significant legislative experience, having testified before Congress and a dozen state legislatures.
 He helped draft federal and state laws affecting religious liberty interests, including the Religious Freedom Restoration Act (1993), the Religious Land-Use and Institutionalized Persons Protection Act (2000), and the Oregon Workplace Religious Freedom Act (2009).

 In 2014 and 2006, Professor Green received the Robert L. Misner Award for Excellence in Scholarship, which was established in memory of former College of Law Dean and Professor Robert L. Misner.
 Professor Green also received the 2003 Professor of the Year Award for Teaching.

 - BA, Texas Christian University, Phi Beta Kappa, 1978

 - The Third Disestablishment: Church, State, and American Culture, 1940-1975 (Oxford University Press, 2018).

 - Inventing a Christian America: The Myth of the Religious Founding (Oxford University Press, 2015).

 - The Bible, the School, and the Constitution: The Clash that Shaped Modern Church-State Doctrine (Oxford University Press, 2012).

 - The Second Disestablishment: Church and State in Nineteenth-Century American (Oxford University Press, 2010).